skrey/yellow-extensions/documentation/yellowapi.md

 Return page collection with path ancestry

 **$yellow->pages->find($location, $absoluteLocation = false)**
-Return page collection with a specific page
+Return page collection with one specific page

 The following works for any page collection,
 e.g methods that return more than one page.